 Collect independent reviews for your company and products advertised via PLA's using online review service Reviews.co.uk.
 Contact us for more information and preferential pricing.

-Implement an expert Q&A section on your pages, such as this one from Reviews.co.uk
+on your pages, or use a 3rd party system such as this one from Reviews.co.uk

 |Add staff reviews and recommendations||Use the Product Reviews program to enter staff reviews to newly added products and optionally feature them on the site too.
 Read more about reviews entered on your site here (scroll to bottom re Staff Reviews)||23/12/17|